-What is essential variable?
+What is essential variables in welding?

 Many variables and parameters affect welding quality such as such as such as joint details, base metals, filler metals, positions, preheat, PWHT.
 These parameters are known as WELDING VARIABLES (QG-105 & QW-250).
 All these variables are mentioned in WPS – Welding Procedure Specification so a welder or welding operator can develop good quality welding.
 In production, we have limitations, welding results can not be examined thoroughly.
 Some welding defects, can be seen visually by the Visual Welding inspector such as CSWIP 3.0 Welding Inspector.
 However strength, ductility and corrosion resistance can only be checked using destructive methods.
 Therefore the procedure (WPS) must be tested to prove that the procedure can produce a welding connection with the intended mechanical properties.

 Variables in WPS are divided into 3, namely:

 essential variables are variables that significantly affect the mechanical properties of weldment, for example affecting tensile strength, hardness and ductility – except for the mechanical properties of toughness.
 Examples of essential variables: P-Number, welding process, filler metal, electrode, preheat or post weld heat treatment (PWHT) and others.
 Any essential variable changes, require new welding procedures so they require re-qualification or we can say, we need to develop new WPS.
 Please also read QG-105.1 & QW-251.2, QW-401.1

 One of the first factors to consider when making a weld is the base metal or metals to be joined.
 Some base metals are easily welded, some are more difficult, and others are downright ornery to weld.
 Base metals are grouped as ferrous or nonferrous metals.
 Ferrous metals can be further